SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 # Lab: Web Application with Complex Loops

 Now we know how to repeat a group of actions using **loops**.
 Let's do something interesting: **a web-based game**.
 Yes, a real game, with graphics and game logic.
 Let's have fun.
 It will be complicated, but if you do not understand how it works, there is no problem.
-We are now getting into programming.
+We are now entering into programming.
 You will advance with coding and with the software technologies over the time.
 For now, just follow the steps.

 ## Problem: Web Application "Fruits Game"